rdf-ext/documentation/README.md

 ### Work with triples

-Most of the time we want to work with more than one triples so we need to have some kind of container where we can add multiple triples.
+Most of the time we want to work with more than one triple so we need to have some kind of container where we can add multiple triples.
 While one could do that manually by using arrays, a more suitable structure is `dataset`.
-By using this structure you get several useful functions, for example for matching triples.
-Also you do not have to take care of duplicate detection so you won't have the same triple twice in your data.
+By using this structure you get several useful functions, for example a function for matching triples.
+Also, `dataset` takes care of detecting duplicates, so you don't have to.

-Let us describe a person, in particular the [Sheldon Cooper](https://en.wikipedia.org/wiki/Sheldon_Cooper) from the TV series The Big Bang Theory.
+Let us describe a person, specifically [Sheldon Cooper](https://en.wikipedia.org/wiki/Sheldon_Cooper) from the TV series The Big Bang Theory.
 We maintain triples about him in a specific GitHub repository, see [here](https://github.com/zazuko/tbbt-ld/blob/master/data/person/sheldon-cooper.ttl).
 We will mainly use [schema.org/Person](https://schema.org/Person) as vocabulary in this example.

 ```javascript
 const rdf = require('rdf-ext')